Kermit Washington: Aftermath

 Worsening matters for Washington, the only available replay of the incident showed just his punch, not the scuffle that preceded it.
 This made the attack appear unprovoked, and Saturday Night Live, then watched by an average of 30 to 35 million people, replayed the punch countless times as a gag, having cast member Garrett Morris comically defend the punch.
 It was also the subject of a New York Times editorial and investigated on CBS News by Walter Cronkite.
 Washington was fined $10,000, and suspended for 60 days, missing 26 games; then the longest suspension for an on-court incident in NBA history.
 Tomjanovich missed the rest of the season, and the Rockets felt Washington should have been suspended for the same period of time.

 On-court fights had been all too common in the 1970s, often including bench-clearing brawls.
 In the season opener, when Abdul-Jabbar punched Benson, no suspension had been levied.
 However, Washington's punch resulted in the league enacting strict penalties for on-court fights.
 Former NBA commissioner David Stern, then the NBA's chief counsel, later said that the incident made NBA officials realize that "you couldn't allow men that big and that strong to go around throwing punches at each other."
 Currently, any player who throws a punch at another player—even if he misses—is automatically ejected from the game, and suspended for at least his team's next game.
 The league added a third referee to its game crew after the season; this referee would have trailed the play and could have called a foul when Washington grabbed Kunnert's shorts, thereby potentially stopping the play and preventing the melee that succeeded it.

-Washington received no support from the Lakers front office, aside from a single call the day after the fight from Cooke, and was sent torrents of hate mail filled with racial epithets.
+Washington received no support from the Lakers front office, aside from a single call the day after the fight from owner Jack Kent Cooke, and was sent torrents of hate mail filled with racial epithets.
 He was advised by police not to order room service when he played again, as it was feared he would be poisoned.
 Larry Fleisher, head of the Players' Association, wanted Washington to appeal his suspension, an idea which he originally considered, but ultimately rejected.
 Although many players around the league sympathized with Washington and said that he had a good reputation off the court, he and his wife became ostracized.
 They had a two-year-old daughter, and Washington's wife was eight months pregnant with the couple's first son at the time of the punch.
 His wife recalls she and her children were treated like pariahs after the incident.
 Her obstetrician refused her service because she was Washington's wife, and her friends asked her what kind of person Washington was that he could commit such an act.
 The only person who contacted them was Newell.
 Later in the year Washington went to Newell's home with a big-screen television which he insisted Newell accept.